2024 End of Year Summary

 This compares to the 2023 report where 8 sources shared produce with 9 recipients.
 All the links shared surplus fresh, locally grown produce weekly.

-Reduction in reported number of sources
+Change in reported number of sources

 Because of the reduction in the volume of donations, Lower Common East and Lower Common West allotments have been treated as one source.